kslg/elite-rides/README.md

 ## Get Stripe working in Gitpod
 As I was using Gitpod, I had to make the Stripe keys permanent to the workspaces page.
 Othwerwise I would have to keep adding them all the time if I had to create a new workspace.
-I did this by clicking your account icon in the upper right > go to settings > entering them there under the environment variables section.
+I did this by going to the Gitpod workpsaces page > clicking the account icon in the upper right > go to settings > entering them there under the environment variables section.
 <br>

 ## Stripe Handle Form Submission
-Before we call out to Stripe, we'll want to disable both the card element and the submit button to prevent multiple submissions.
+Before we call out to Stripe, I need to disable both the card element and the submit button to prevent multiple submissions.
 <br>

 ![image](/documentation/stripe/stipe_handle_form_submission.png)